compor/pact2018_artifact/README.md

 `./par.py mss.cpp`

 will parallelized the loop for computing the maximum segmented sum.
 The parallelized code is generated in `mss_par.cpp`.
 The function relation graph for this loop is stored in `mss.frel` and plotted in `mss.frel.png`.

+To try with other loops, make sure to put your loop in a function (named `serial` in our test loops) and the recurrence variables are declared as local variables of the function.
+Also, make sure your loop follows the syntax defined in Figure 1 in our paper.

 ## Note
 The tool is currently a prototype, especially the code genenration part.